aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 While this document's main focus is on debugging capabilities in the toolkit, there are places where the experience around invoking without the debugger (aka "running") is also discussed.

-Each programming languages (and corresponding Lambda Runtimes) require Toolkit support for debugging features to work.
+Each programming language (and corresponding Lambda Runtimes) requires Toolkit support for debugging features to work.
 A limited selection of programming languages are supported in the Toolkit.

 ### Terminology